🎧 Denver's Crypto Brief — 5 Coins. 38 Seconds. No BS.

 Ethereum: Denver's Home Coin

-Denver has a unique relationship with Ethereum.
 ETHDenver, held every year in Denver, is consistently one of the three largest Ethereum events in the world.
-Students from CU Denver and the University of Denver attend in large numbers, making Ethereum literacy unusually high among the local college population compared to national averages.
+Students from CU Denver and the University of Denver attend in large numbers.

 Solana: Built for Speed